 Marcelo Gleiser’s point about science is that people shouldn’t be so presumptuous to think that we have arrived at a point at which we can definitely declare there is no God.
 We don’t know what we don’t know.
 Scientific triumphalism closes the door on the possibilities that exist in the unknown.

 While science and faith are not necessarily analogous to each other, they also are not antithetical.
-In faith, we shouldn’t be so proud as to assume that we alone have an accurate view of God, His purposes and how they should be accomplished.
+In faith, we shouldn’t be so proud as to assume that any group of us, alone, have an accurate view of God, His purposes and how they should be accomplished.
 The triumphalism that causes us to think we have progressed beyond our fellow man is a trap that feeds on pride and stifles His work in us and through us.

 We haven’t arrived yet.
 God is still renewing our minds, still perfecting our faith.
 God is He who works within us, not we ourselves.
 Salvation is by grace, not by anything we do or have done, lest any man boast.